 In accordance with normal commercial practice, the Academy has purchased insurance to protect Trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy business.
-The insurance provides cover up to £1,000,000 on any one claim and the cost for the year ended 31 August 2019 was £875 (2018 - £890).
+The insurance provides cover up to £1,000,000 on any one claim and the cost for the year ended 31 August 2020 was £875 (2019 - £875).
+The cost of this insurance is included in the total insurance cost.